-Lawyer: Russian opposition leader Navalny has double hernia
+Lawyer: Russian opposition leader Navalny has spinal hernias

 Russia’s state penitentiary service has said that Navalny is receiving all the medical help he needs.

-Mikhailova did not specify where Navalny’s hernias are located, but said one of them is difficult to treat and that a neurologist consulted by Navalny’s organization said the treatment prescribed in the prison was ineffective.
+Another Navalny lawyer, Olga Mikhailova, said a neurologist consulted by Navalny’s organization said the treatment prescribed in the prison was ineffective.

 In an Instagram post Monday, Navalny said three of the 15 people he is housed with have been diagnosed with tuberculosis, a contagious disease that spreads through the air.
 He said he had a strong cough and a fever with a temperature of 38.1 degrees Celsius (100.6 F).